 If you have ever heard the saying “With every rose comes its thorns”, this definitely applies to the artichoke…almost literally.
 The most prized part of the artichoke is the heart.
 When cooked, it is soft, creamy and meaty and is definitely the reward of the vegetable.
 But in order to get to the heart, you have to get passed the prickly leaves and spiny thistle inside of it.
 At the center of the artichoke, there is a thistle called the “choke”.
 My grandma (who is Maltese) always used to say that if you ate the “choke” you would choke.
 I was actually petrified of it when I was a kid and I always made her remove the choke and the heart for me.
 While you probably won’t actually choke if you ate it, it would definitely be very uncomfortable to swallow that part of it!

 The prime time to get artichokes is from March through May.
 They are typically imported from California or Mediterranean countries such as Italy and Spain.
-I picked up these lovely artichokes from Thrifty Foods in Victoria, BC (The Root Cellar was all out), but you can get them in most grocery stores when they are in season.
+I picked up these lovely artichokes from The Root Cellar (fave place!), but you can get them in most grocery stores when they are in season.

 Now, while you have probably gobbled down artichokes hearts before in mere seconds in salads, dips, or on pizza, preparing (and eating) a whole artichoke is quite a process- but trust me, it is definitely worth it with this recipe.
 First I will get to the key preparation tips:

 - After washing the artichokes well, trim the stems off so the artichoke sits flat.